 In an in vitro mammalian cytogenetic test with metabolic activation, sevelamer hydrochloride caused a statistically significant increase in the number of structural chromosome aberrations.
 Sevelamer hydrochloride was not mutagenic in the Ames bacterial mutation assay.

 Sevelamer hydrochloride did not impair the fertility of male or female rats in a dietary administration study in which the females were treated from 14 days prior to mating through gestation and the males were treated for 28 days prior to mating.
 The highest dose in this study was 4.5 g/kg/day (human equivalent dose 3 times the maximum clinical trial dose of 13 g).

-Eighty-four CKD patients on hemodialysis who were hyperphosphatemic (serum phosphorus >6.0 mg/dL) following a two-week phosphate binder washout period were randomized in a cross-over design to receive in random order sevelamer hydrochloride and active control for eight weeks each.
-Treatment periods were separated by a two-week phosphate binder washout period.
+Eighty-four CKD patients on hemodialysis who were hyperphosphatemic (serum phosphorus >6.0 mg/dL) following a two-week phosphate-binder washout period received sevelamer hydrochloride and active control for eight weeks each in random order.
+Treatment periods were separated by a two-week phosphate-binder washout period.
 Patients started on treatment three times per day with meals.
-Over each eight-week treatment period, at three separate time points the dose of sevelamer hydrochloride could be titrated up to control serum phosphorus, the dose of active control could also be altered to attain phosphorus control.
-Both treatments significantly decreased mean serum phosphorus by about 2 mg/dL (Table 6).
+Over each eight-week treatment period, at three separate time points the dose of sevelamer hydrochloride could be titrated up 1 capsule or tablet per meal (3 per day) to control serum phosphorus, the dose of active control could also be altered to attain phosphate control.
+Both treatments significantly decreased mean serum phosphorus by about 2 mg/dL (Table 5).

 (95% Confidence Interval)

 The distribution of responses is shown in Figure 2.
 The distributions are similar for sevelamer hydrochloride and active control.
 The median response is a reduction of about 2 mg/dL in both groups.
 About 50% of subjects have reductions between 1 and 3 mg/dL.